vyleung/website/content/_index.md

 # About
 Hello!
 I'm Vivian.

-I'm an incoming master's student in the **Learning Sciences and Technologies** program at the University of Pennsylvania.
+I'm a master's student in the **Learning Sciences and Technologies** program at the University of Pennsylvania.

 Broadly, I'm interested in **applying research** from fields such as psychology and the learning sciences **to enhance the design and implementation of learning technologies, environments, and experiences.**